yjcyxky/text2knowledge/README.md

 - [ ] How to align all entities to the ontology items?
 Such as `Hepatocellular carcinoma` --> `MONDO:0007256`.
 You can access the [BioPortal](https://bioportal.bioontology.org/) for learning more about the ontology items.

-### Strategy 2: Employ the LLM ask choice questions to extract entities and relations
+### Strategy 2: Employ a LLM to extract entities and relations by asking choice questions

 #### Introduction